 Recent studies have suggested that a substantial percentage of the global population is vitamin D deficient.

 This section looks at the potential health benefits of vitamin D, from assisting good bone health to possible cancer prevention.

 1) Vitamin D for healthy bones

-Vitamin D deficiency in children can cause rickets, a disease characterized by a severely bow-legged appearance triggered by impaired mineralization and softening of the bones.
+Vitamin D deficiency in children can cause rickets, a disease characterized by a severely bow-legged appearance due to softening of the bones.

-In adults, vitamin D deficiency manifests as osteomalacia or osteoporosis.
-Osteomalacia results in poor bone density, muscular weakness and often causes small pseudo fractures of the spine, femur and humerus.
+In adults, vitamin D deficiency manifests as osteomalacia (softening of the bones) or osteoporosis.
+Osteomalacia results in poor bone density and muscular weakness.
 Osteoporosis is the most common bone disease among post-menopausal women and older men.